GermanKingYT/TS3InitDScript/README.md

 Installation
 ============

-Save the ts3server file in /etc/init.d/ directory and fill out following line:
+- Save the ts3server file in /etc/init.d/ directory
-	# USER="teamspeak"

-You have to enter the username, who ownes the TeamSpeak server instance files.
+- Open the script with `nano /etc/init.d/ts3server` and fill out:  `USER="teamspeak"` You have to enter the username, who ownes the TeamSpeak server instance files and if you need them `TS3PATH=""` and `PARAM=""`.
+- Make the script executable with `chmod +x /etc/init.d/ts3server`.
+- Update the startup config with update-rc.d ts3server defaults.

 Donate
 ============